 Sighing, Severus sat down on a bench and opened the paper he bought.

 "Do you have to do that right now?"
 Lily snapped, sounding amazingly like her older sister.

 Severus had wondered when Lily would get to the angry stage and here was his answer.
 Patiently, he folded up the newspaper and dropped it down next to him.
 "I'm sorry.
-You know that I'm not good at sitting around doing nothing."
+You know I'm not good at sitting around doing nothing."

 "I know and I didn't mean to bite your head off.
 Can you just talk to me?"

 "Of course, what would you like to talk about?"

 "Who do you think will be Head Boy?"